earthly/earthly/docs/earthly-config/earthly-config.md

 When set to true, disables collecting command line analytics; otherwise, earthly will report anonymized analytics for invocation of the earthly command.
 For more information see the [data collection page](../data-collection/data-collection.md).

-### buildkit_additional_args
+### BuildKit_additional_args

-This option allows you to pass additional options to Docker when starting up the Earthly buildkit daemon.
+This option allows you to pass additional options to Docker when starting up the Earthly BuildKit daemon.
 For example, this can be used to bypass user namespacing like so:

 ```yaml
 global:
   buildkit_additional_args: ["--userns", "host"]
 ```

-### buildkit_additional_config
+### BuildKit_additional_config

-This option allows you to pass additional options to Buildkit.
+This option allows you to pass additional options to BuildKit.
 For example, this can be used to specify additional CA certificates:

 ```yaml
 global: